Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: A Deep Reinforcement Learning Approach for SCFL

-The target update with parameters $\bar{\theta}$ are calculated as an exponentially moving average of the soft Q-function weights and have been demonstrated to stabilize training.
+The target updates with parameters $\bar{\theta}$ are calculated as an exponentially moving average of the soft Q-function weights and have been demonstrated to stabilize training \cite{SAC-2018}.
 Furthermore, the policy is adjusted towards the exponential of the new soft Q-function during the policy improvement stage.
 This particular modification can be assured to result in a better policy in terms of soft value.
 Because tractable policies are preferred in reality, we shall limit the policy to some set of policies $\prod$, which can correspond, for example, to a parameterized family of distributions such as Gaussian distributions.
 The policy is improved into the intended collection of policies to account for the limitation imposed by policy $\pi \in \prod$.
-While we could use any projection in principle, the information projection specified in terms of the Kullback-Leibler (KL) divergence becomes more convenient.
-To put it another way, during the policy enhancement stage, we update the policy for each state in accordance with
+While we could use any projection in principle, the information projection specified in terms of the KL divergence becomes more convenient.
+Therefore, during the policy enhancement stage, we can update the policy for each state as follows: